Diamondbacks vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Jose Berrios (8-6) will take to the mound for the Blue Jays and make his 19th start of the season.
+- The Blue Jays will hand the ball to Kevin Gausman (7-5) for his 20th start of the season.

-- Berrios will look to finish five or more innings for the fourth start in a row.
+- Gausman will look to finish five or more innings for the sixth start in a row.

-- He has four appearances this season with zero earned runs allowed out of his 18 chances this season.
+- In 19 appearances this season, he has finished six without allowing an earned run.

 |Opponent